FlexStore Consumption Model FAQ

 4. Where do the assets reside?
 All storage assets reside in your data center or colocation facility.

 5. Where is the program available?
 The contract must be with a US entity.
-The equipment can be located anywhere in the world.

 6. What can be included in the model?
 Everything – hardware, software, services, installation, training.